 He’s making it harder for me to stay silent.
 I look at Nick’s picture but all I can think of is Emily.
 How will she react when she sees me as an invisible?

-“I just fancied an adrenaline rush,” comes my stupid reply, although it came out with a little nervous tone, which I know instantly he detected.
+“I just fancied an adrenaline rush,” comes my nervous reply, which I know instantly he detected.

-I feel my face drain of colour, realising we didn’t erase my fingerprints from the on-board computer before we abandoned the BMW.
+The colour drains from my face as I realise we didn’t erase my fingerprints from the on-board computer before we abandoned the BMW.
 Nick has really set me up here and I know I’m completely doomed.
 Murdoch waits but I remain silent while I consider what to do.
 Nick has left me to take the rap for this and, for the first time I’m considering telling Murdoch everything.

 “Think about it Nathan.
 The people you’re involved with will all be invisible for a long time, and no longer a threat to you.
 Whatever the reason you’re involved with them will be gone, and you’ll be free to live your life.”